campbellmarianna/Code-Challenges/python/abcs_course_remote/mod_4.md

     - buily reviewed by trucker so that trucker has a way to let their dispatcher know what is going on
     - I have experience with taking whiteboard ideas to market and creating a platform for others to heard and I want to continue these outcomes at twitter.

+### Questions to answer when wanting to decrease a solution's  time complexity close to constant time
+- Think about what is it operating
+- How many times is it operating based on the size of the input